faizan-az02/dsa_problems/README.md

 Problem 16:<br>
 Given an array nums sorted in non-decreasing order, return the maximum between the number of positive integers and the number of negative integers.<br>
-In other words, if the number of positive integers in nums is pos and the number of negative integers is neg, then return the maximum of pos and neg.
+In other words, if the number of positive integers in nums is pos and the number of negative integers is neg, then return the maximum of pos and neg.<br>
 Note that 0 is neither positive nor negative.